GhostCrawl3r/text-trim-npm-package/README.md

 This package will turn:
 `Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur aliquet quam id dui posuere blandit.
 Curabitur`

-to a length of your choosing for example 20 characters:
+to a length of your choosing, for example, 20 characters:
 `Lorem ipsum dolor si...`

 ## How it works